 - Mentors provide relational support for participants

-- Mentors help with academic, theological study, community based learning, and daily worship
+- Mentors help with academic, vocational discernment, theological study, community based learning, and daily worship

 FREQUENTLY ASKED QUESTIONS

 Who can apply?
-High school students who have completed 9th-12th grade with a curiosity about theological exploration.
+High school students who have completed 9th-12th grade with a curiosity about vocational discernment.

 How do I apply?
-Fill out and turn in the application and essay questions on the form linked to the website.
-APPLY HERE!
+Complete the online application and essay questions.
+Fill out the form: APPLY HERE!